 There’s no “world authority” in topographic mapping.
-Instead each country sets their own standards and priorities.
-Most often the case, each mapping agency designs their topographic maps with a specific goal in mind.
+Instead, each country sets its own standards and priorities.
+Most often the case, each mapping agency designs its topographic maps with a specific goal in mind.

 For example, constructing a new highway might drive a topographic map to feature woodland cover, soil types, or rock classification along the route.
 Over time, topographic map series often get periodic updates.
 But the truth is, they can be complex and take years to create.

 In the United States, the first USGS topographic map was surveyed in 1892.
 Since then, map revisions have continued for over 125+ years.
 The USGS produces topo maps at 1:250,000, 1:100,000, 1:63,360, and 1:24,000.
 The most common is the 7.5-minute quadrangle series where one inch in the map represents 24,000 inches on the ground.

 Another example of a topographic map is the USGS Tapestry of Time and Terrain.
 In this colorful map, it overlays topography (hillshade) with underlying rock formations.
 This helps unravel the geologic history of the continent, such as mountain building events.

 Topography Applications and Uses

 Topographic maps show how rivers flow, how high mountains rise, and how steep valleys descend.
 They lay out the land such as in these examples:

 - Engineers use topographic maps to plan a road, construct a cell tower, or plan a hydroelectric dam.

 - Geologists use topography to understand tectonic activity, landforms and where to dig a mine.

 - Hikers use topographic maps to find trails and steepness of slope to plan their ascent.

 - Astronomers study the topography outside Earth like on the moon, Mars or an asteroid.

 - Climate scientists tie topography into climate models to recognize air and water flow.

 As landscapes evolve and technology advances, topographers face an uphill battle for accuracy and completeness.